 It is important to delete temporary files on a regular basis to free up disk space.
 However, when navigating to Settings > System > Storage and clicking on Delete temporary files option, many users report that Windows 10 temporary files won’t delete.
 Have you come across this situation?
 In fact, there are many other effective methods to help you delete temporary files on Windows 10.

 How do I fix yellow tint on my monitor?
 A great many users encounter the monitor yellow tint issue.
-This post provides you with several effective ways to fix it.
+This post provide you with several effective ways to fix it.

 Now, let’s see how to fix temporary files windows 10 not deleting.